 Ibarra and Andrews (1993) emphasize the importance of translating insights from the analysis into actionable interventions that align with the organization’s objectives and values.
 Effective interpretation and implementation of findings drive organizational change and improve network effectiveness (Ibarra & Andrews, 1993).

-Benefits of organizational network analysis
+Benefits of conducting this analysis

 #1 Optimizing return to office strategies with organizational network analysis